Tuesday, November 30, 2021

 The shopping trip proceeded without incident, though I was sweaty and flustered and cursing under my breath as I lugged my giant tote bag through the store.
 I don’t ever leave my Federal government laptop in a car or anywhere else other than on my desk so I couldn’t just carry my purse; I had to schlep all of my baggage.
 Thankfully, I remember what the stupid car looks like now, so at least I didn’t have to hunt for it, laden now with the handbag, the tote bag, and the shopping bag full of banana nut, corn, and blueberry muffins.
 I put all of the stuff back in the car, drove to the office (having silenced Google Assistant and her infernal voice navigation) and took a moment to organize my belongings and distribute them appropriately (keys in my pocket, tote bag on my shoulder, purse on one arm and shopping bag on another) so that I could walk calmly into the office looking like a professional person carrying her belongings and not like a lunatic dragging a fucking dog sled across the desert.

 Do you see?
 DO YOU SEE WHAT’S HAPPENING TO ME?
 A dog sled in the DESERT.
 Nobody drags a dog sled across the desert.
 I’m mixing metaphors.
 What is next?
 Dangling modifiers?
 Vague pronoun antecedents?
 Misuse of the semicolon?
 Inability to distinguish between “imply” and “infer”?
 I haven’t hit bottom yet, and there’s nowhere to go but down.
-On the other hand, I did say “like a fucking lunatic,” and a lunatic might in fact drag a dog sled across a desert.
+On the other hand, I did say “like a fucking lunatic,” and a fucking lunatic might in fact drag a dog sled across a desert.

 You know what?
 The actual day at work was rather pleasant.
 It was nice to see everyone again.
 There were four of us sharing a single table, so I didn’t get much work done, but that wasn’t the point, I guess.
 The muffins were well-received, and a meeting that would normally have stressed me right out had no effect on my disposition at all, and I went home early, with no assistance from Google.
 It wasn’t a bad day.
 And I may well be mixing metaphors, but I am sure that my semicolons are on point, and I’ll never drag a dog sled across a desert or anywhere else.
 I’m crazy, but I’m not a fucking lunatic.